 This step can improve the chances of a successful transaction by identifying and resolving potential issues early in the process.
 Consequently, this can provide a smooth and efficient transaction flow, benefiting both the originator and the end recipient.

-The Validation Response indicates if the payout request is valid and can be processed if sent as a payout transaction:
+The Validation Response indicates if the payout request is:

 Available for all products

-This functionality allows originators to initiate a payout request through Visa, enabling the movement of funds to a variety of payment methods, including cards, bank accounts, or digital wallets.
+This functionality allows originators to initiate a payout request through Visa, enabling the movement of funds to a variety of payment methods, including cards, bank accounts, digital wallets and B2B connect.

 Response data includes: